gtk-rs/gtk4-rs/book/src/css.md

 ## Exported Colors

-Now that we know how to use CSS, it is time to update our To-Do app a bit.
+Now that we know how to use CSS, it is time to update our To-Do app.
 Before, the individual tasks were a bit hard to distinguish.
 It would be nice if the todo rows would be surrounded by borders.
 Let us add that!